Freedom From Abuse

 Gender Disclaimer: Since 85-95% of all domestic violence victims are female, “he” and “him” are used for the abuser and “she” and “her” for the victim.
 This is used here as a convenience as most abusers are male and their victims are female.
 Notwithstanding this, women can also be abusers, and in monosex relationships obviously both are the same gender.

-Get 'The Counterfeit Heart': Recovering From The Nightmare Of Loving A Narcissist
+Get 'The Counterfeit Heart': Recovering from

 Do you feel you cannot understand the logic of your partner and feel that you are going crazy (as in losing your sanity) in your own home?
 The abuser will swear that events never occurred and that certain things were never said.
 The victim knows better, but over time will begin to question her sanity.